 What is a lab-grown diamond?

-“Laboratory-grown diamond growth utilizes technology and machinery to create diamonds in as little time as a few weeks” says Abel.
+“Laboratory-grown diamond growth utilizes technology and machinery to create diamonds in as little time as a few weeks,” says Wade Abel, Director of Gemological Services at the American Gem Society (AGS) laboratories, an independent organization that provides third-party, expert evaluation of all types of diamonds.
 “Natural diamonds take hundreds of millions to billions of years to grow deep in the earth’s mantle and are only accessible once they are pushed up through rare volcanic activity.”

 Despite being nearly identical to natural diamonds, gemologists can use specialized equipment to identify them.
-“Natural and laboratory-grown diamonds form under very different conditions, so, even though they look the same, there are characteristics that experts can use to separate them,'' says Harwick.
+“Natural and laboratory-grown diamonds form under very different conditions, so, even though they look the same, there are characteristics that experts can use to separate them,'' said Brenda Harwick, Senior Instructor at the Gemological Institute of America (GIA), one of the world’s leading educational institutes for the study of diamonds.
 But the variations in growth patterns and structure are hard to spot with a regular jeweler’s loupe or microscope, she explains.
 “You need expertise and advanced instrumentation to tell the difference.”

 Are lab-grown diamonds real?